peteeckel/netbox-plugin-dns/README.md

 ## Features

-* Manage DNS name servers
+* Manage name servers, zones and records
-* Manage DNS zone information, automatically generating SOA and NS records
+* Automatically generate SOA and NS records for zones
-* Manage DNS records
+* Automatically create and update PTR records for IPv4 and IPv6 records
-* Automatically create and update PTR records for A and AAAA records
+* Optionally organize DNS zones in views for split horizon DNS and multi-site deployments
-* Optionally organize DNS zones in views to cater for split horizon DNS and multi-site deployments
+* Optionally maintain domain registrar and registrant information for zones

 NetBox DNS is using the standardized NetBox plugin interface, so it also takes advantage of the NetBox tagging and change log features.